SignPath/website/docs/documentation/artifact-configuration.md

 Available for Enterprise subscriptions
 {: .badge.icon-signpath}

-Detached raw signatures can be used for arbitrary binary or text files or [signing Docker images using cosign](/documentation/docker-signing#cosign).
+Detached raw signatures can be used for arbitrary binary or text files or [signing Container Images using cosign](/documentation/signing-containers/cosign).
 The `create-raw-signature` directive supports the following parameters:

 | Parameter          | Description
 |-----------         |----------------------------------